percona/portal-doc/docs/advisors/checks/binlog-retention-period.md

 ## Description

-The `binlog_expire_logs_seconds` variable sets, measured in seconds, the expiration period for a binary log.
+The **binlog_expire_logs_seconds** variable sets, measured in seconds, the expiration period for a binary log.
 Binary log files can be removed when the period ends.
 A binary log may also be removed at server startup and when flushing the binary log.

-Setting the `binlog_expire_logs_seconds` variable to a low value can cause short rotation cycles for binary logs.
+Setting the **binlog_expire_logs_seconds** variable to a low value can cause short rotation cycles for binary logs.
 These rotations can make Point In Time Recovery impossible.

 Having short rotation cycles can also make maintenance of a replica difficult since the maintenance can only be performed in the rotation cycle.

 For more information, see [**binlog_expire_logs_seconds** in the MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/replication-options-binary-log.html#sysvar_binlog_expire_logs_second).

-## Rule

-`SELECT IF(LEAST(@@global.expire_logs_days*86400, @@global.binlog_expire_logs_seconds) > 7*86400, 1, 0);`

 ## Resolution